-The Texas A&M University System is committed to promoting the participation of minority, women-owned, and small businesses through the Historically Undertilized Business (HUB) Program for the procurement of goods and/or services.
+The Texas A&M University System is committed to promoting the participation of minority, women-owned, and small businesses through the Historically Underutilized Business (HUB) Program for the procurement of goods and/or services.
 The procurement process utilized by the A&M System seeks to provide equal opportunity and equal access in the design, receipt and award of procurement opportunities managed by each A&M System member.

 The Texas A&M University System will administer its HUB Program under current State of Texas statutes and administrative codes, the A&M System policies and regulations, and the HUB Performance Improvement Plan.
-Each A&M System employee who is responsible for conducting business with outside vendors has the responsibility of making a “good faith effort” of ensuring that HUBs are afforded an equitable opportunity to compete for all procurement and contracting activies of the A&M System.
+Each A&M System employee who is responsible for conducting business with outside vendors has the responsibility of making a “good faith effort” of ensuring that HUBs are afforded an equitable opportunity to compete for all procurement and contracting activities of the A&M System.

 To involve qualified HUBs to the greatest extent feasible in the A&M System’s construction contracting, professional services, and purchases, leases or rentals of all supplies, materials, services, and equipment.

 The Texas A&M University System HUB Program was developed to provide opportunities for the women and minority-owned business community.
 Elements of the program include:

 - Outreach efforts that include networking with HUBs at economic opportunity forums, symposiums, and HUB fairs, as well as communicating with small and minority business development centers, chambers of commerce, and other HUB associations;